Volcanic eruption: Mechanisms

-There are two types of eruptions in terms of activity, explosive eruptions and effusive eruptions.
-Explosive eruptions are characterized by gas-driven explosions that propels magma and tephra.
-Effusive eruptions, meanwhile, are characterized by the outpouring of lava without significant explosive eruption.
+In terms of activity, there are explosive eruptions and effusive eruptions.
+The former are characterized by gas-driven explosions that propel magma and tephra.
+The latter pour out lava without significant explosion.

+Impact

 Volcanic eruptions vary widely in strength.
 On the one extreme there are effusive Hawaiian eruptions, which are characterized by lava fountains and fluid lava flows, which are typically not very dangerous.
 On the other extreme, Plinian eruptions are large, violent, and highly dangerous explosive events.
 Volcanoes are not bound to one eruptive style, and frequently display many different types, both passive and explosive, even in the span of a single eruptive cycle.
 Volcanoes do not always erupt vertically from a single crater near their peak, either.
-Some volcanoes exhibit lateral and Fissure eruptions.
+Some volcanoes exhibit lateral and fissure eruptions.
 Notably, many Hawaiian eruptions start from rift zones.
 Scientists believed that pulses of magma mixed together in the magma chamber before climbing upward—a process estimated to take several thousands of years.
-However, Columbia University volcanologists found that the eruption of Costa Rica's Irazú Volcano in 1963 was likely triggered by magma that took a nonstop route from the mantle over just a few months.
+Columbia University volcanologists found that the eruption of Costa Rica's Irazú Volcano in 1963 was likely triggered by magma that took a nonstop route from the mantle over just a few months.